iMiebaka/Python-Interview-tutorial/Python Advance Tutorial/Djagno ORM.md

             )
 # 10. How to perform join operations in django ORM

+By help of this we can find all foreign key table objects

             a1 = Article.objects.select_related('reporter') // Using select_related

  # 11. How to find second largest record using Django ORM